Quick Tips File

 to a system regardless of machine failure

-in the TNSNAMES.ORA file.
-This means that you can connect to a
+alias in the TNSNAMES.ORA file.
+This means that you can connect to

-database, even if some kind of physical failover occurred.
-Look at the
+a database, even if some kind of physical failover occurred.
+Look

 10gexpress =